 Message from the Chair

-If you'd like to know more about our programs: the undergraduate major (tracks in literature, writing, and teacher certification), our Certificate in Creative Writing, our Certificate in Technical Writing, any of our seven M.A. concentrations or our Ph.D. program please contact us.
+If you'd like to know more about our programs: the undergraduate major (tracks in literature, writing and teacher licensure), our Certificate in Creative Writing, any of our M.A. concentrations or our Ph.D. program please contact us.
 We are happy to help.